 Before a new iPSC line can be registered and banked, extensive characterisation is required.
 This involves rigorous testing to demonstrate that the iPSCs are pluripotent - able to give rise to cells from all three germ layers.
 Following this the differentiation capacity of the cells is validated.
 The aim of characterisation is to ensure consistent and reproducible results across laboratories, and to address possible safety issues of stem cell-based therapies early in development.

-In this blog we will discuss the different methods available to determine the pluripotency of your new iPSC cell line and fully ensure it is characterized for registration and banking.
+We will discuss the different methods available to determine the pluripotency of your new iPSC cell line and fully ensure it is characterized for registration and banking.

 Determining the pluripotency of iPS cells